Will-ALVIDI/cppStartingKit/README.md

 ## Very important

-This package was coded with a very simple approach.
+The [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage) file was coded with a very simple approach.
 A main behavior is describe then smaller tweaks came to get the desirable result.

 For example the curly brackets were defined as `open.curly.bracket.ccpp` and `close.curly.bracket.ccpp`.
 Then `open.curly.bracket.block.ccpp` and `close.curly.bracket.block.ccpp` were added to override the first definition and define the "block detection" behavior.